Did you know that HubSpot generate more than 60,000 leads per month? source

 I promised you at the start of this article that you could replicate HubSpot’s resource library strategy in a single afternoon.
 Considering all the fancy functionality that I listed above you may be starting to wonder how you’re going to build this for your own website in just a few hours.

-Beacon’s new Content Hub product will help you to do just that without writing a line of code or hiring a designer / developer.
+Beacon’s Resource Library product will help you to do just that without writing a line of code or hiring a designer / developer.
 We will include search, categories, featured resource, automatic thumbnails and more.
 You ready?
 Let’s get started:

 Step 1: Gather Your Resources